Last updated on September 13th, 2023 at 04:56 pm

-It’s that time of year, parents–back-to-school time.
+It’s that time of year, parents–time to think about making that back-to-school transition.
 My kids love their summer vacations, but they can’t help but get a little excited at the start of each new school year.

 If you’ve got little ones going to school for the first time, there will almost certainly be some anxiety along with that first-day excitement.

-Here are some ways you can make the back-to-school transition easier for everyone.
+Here are some ways you can make the back-to-school transition a little easier for everyone.

 1. Get back on schedule.

 If you’ve been lax with bedtimes over the summer, it’s time to get back on schedule.
 It’s so easy to let kids stay up late with the longer summer days, but a week or two before school starts, gradually set your kids’ bedtimes back a little earlier until you’re on the school-year schedule.
 [Also read: 6 Tips to Teach Your Kids Healthy Sleep Habits]